jayanshisinha-ui/Zomato-clone-app-/README.md

-# Zomato-clone-app-
+# Zomato-clone-app
-“A simple Zomato homepage clone built using HTML and CSS.”
+“A simple Zomato homepage clone created using HTML and CSS.”